Shahadbal/Student-Helper/README.md

 ![Alt text](images/out3.png)
 ## Conclusion
 The Student Helper App is a comprehensive tool for students looking to enhance their learning experience through automated transcription, summarization, Q&A generation, and interactive question-answering.
 Its bilingual capabilities make it accessible to a broader audience, ensuring that students can efficiently study and review educational materials in their preferred language.

+## Notes
+Hugging Face did not provide YouTube links due to concerns, and the Q&A generator was not included because the model was trained on Transformers 3.0.0, which encountered issues with Hugging Face's support for version 4.0.0

 ## Links
 - [Hugging Face Spaces](https://huggingface.co/spaces/Shahadbal/Study-Helper)